 By 1985 Vinnie Moore already was a prolific composer.
 He decided to pursue an opportunity and sent some of his recorded music, in the form of a seven-song demo tape, to Guitar Player Magazine, and it caught the attention of Mike Varney and his Spotlight column in the said magazine.
 It turns out that Varney was also owner and producer of Shrapnel Records, and Vinnie’s talent didn’t go unnoticed to him.
 This event allowed him to get into a Pepsi commercial (see video below) thanks to a Los Angeles agency that saw Vinnie’s picture and submission to Guitar Player; and even when it showed his hands only, it made his sound reach a national audience, getting recognition as a new emerging talent from Delaware!

 In this commercial, we can hear an accomplished 23 years old guitar player showing his alternate picking technique: clean, accurate and fast.
-We can listen to every note during the scalar passages, the arpeggios, and the pentatonic licks being perfectly well played along the video.
+We can listen to every note during the scalar passages, the arpeggios, and the pentatonic licks being perfectly well played along with the video.
 Also remarkable was his sense of climax during the finishing sequence opening the last Pepsi bottle where he pulled off a scalar running which ended up at a high E vibrato, a very neo-classical musical approach that he would go more in-depth into in his first album, but we are just about to get there!